SirishaJP/Character-Car/README.md

 ## Motivation of the project

-The project Hooptie Robo is an independent research based project by students in SRH Berlin University of Applied Sciences to develop an economical autonomous vehicle.
+The project Hooptie Robo is an independent research based project to develop an economical autonomous vehicle.
 The current challenges in Automobile Industry in the year 2023 includes:

 1. Due to covid-19 the sales in the automobile Industry has reduced and remains stagnant for a long time.